abdusco/abdus.dev/src/posts/monitor-clipboard/monitor-clipboard.md

 ...
 ```

 This worked much better.
 Because now I can capture this process's output, and trigger a callback directly, instead of polling for changes.
 But **dumpclip** launched in listener mode never terminates.
-We need to read its stdout in real time.
+We need to read its stdout in real-time.

 ## Capturing stdout of a long-running process in real time

-To capturing the output of a process, we need to launch it with `subprocess.Popen` and pipe its output to `subprocess.PIPE`.
+To capture the output of a process, we need to launch it with `subprocess.Popen` and pipe its output to `subprocess.PIPE`.
 Also, we need to capture its stdout in a separate thread.
-Because the thread that launches the process will be waiting for it to terminate (despite the fact that it never will).
+Because the thread that launches the process will be waiting for it to terminate (although that it never will).

 Because the process doesn't terminate, the thread that consumes its stdout doesn't stop, either.
 It consumes the process's output as new content comes in, and waits if there's nothing to consume, because `proc.stdout.readline()` is blocking.